-The Sterilization Exposure Cycles test exposes samples to the given sterilization cycle to assess feasibility and functionality following the sterilization process.
+The Sterilization Exposure Cycles service exposes samples to a given sterilization cycle to assess feasibility and functionality following the sterilization process.
 Various standards require the form, fit, and function of a medical device or product to be assessed following all of the manufacturing processes up to and including sterilization.

-Nelson Labs has fully programmable ethylene oxide, steam, vaporized hydrogen peroxide, and dry heat sterilizers that mimic customers’ sterilization processes.
-Samples tested can be exposed faster and less expensively than with the corresponding contract sterilization cycles.
+Nelson Labs has fully programmable ethylene oxide, steam, and dry heat sterilizers that mimic customers’ sterilization processes.
+Samples can be exposed faster and less expensively than with the corresponding contract sterilization cycles.

 - Salt Lake City, UT, USA

 - Fairfield, NJ, USA (Gibraltar Laboratories)

 - Ontario, CA, USA

 - Mexico City, Mexico

 - Petit-Rechain, Belgium